scholarslab/speakingincode/starting/fred-gibbs.md

 ---
 layout: post
+title: Fred Gibbs
 ---

-# Fred - How Did I Not Quit?
+## How Did I Not Quit?

 Eventually I learned to use to-do lists properly, having figured out that I was much more productive and much less anxious when I used item-level tasks like "add footnote to paragraph 3 on page 24" than "finish book chapter."
 It's all too easy to focus on the ever-looming project deadline rather than the micro-steps that must be taken along the way.
 Yet I never find these non-technical tasks overtly frustrating, even when they are.
 It's simply part of the challenge of a larger project.
 I never doubt that I can do them, even when I do my best to procrastinate doing them.